stanislav-web/phalcon-translate/README.md

     // get translate service
     $translate = $this->di->get('translate');

-     // forward slash must be...
-    $translate->setTranslatePath(/app/Modules/Frontend/languages/')
-                ->setLanguage('en'); // lang can get from headers or cookies
+     // forward slash must be...  // lang can get from headers or cookies
+    $translate->setTranslatePath(/app/Modules/Frontend/languages/')->setLanguage('en');

     // so now you have a directory for "English"..
     // Next you need to choise a part of translate.